MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaorecordset-class.md

 ### Parameters
  *pDatabase*
- Contains a pointer to a [CDaoDatabase](../../mfc/reference/cdaodatabase-class.md) object or the value **NULL**.
-If not **NULL** and the `CDaoDatabase` object's `Open` member function has not been called to connect it to the data source, the recordset attempts to open it for you during its own [Open](#open) call.
-If you pass **NULL**, a `CDaoDatabase` object is constructed and connected for you using the data source information you specified if you derived your recordset class from `CDaoRecordset`.
+ Contains a pointer to a [CDaoDatabase](../../mfc/reference/cdaodatabase-class.md) object or the value NULL.
+If not NULL and the `CDaoDatabase` object's `Open` member function has not been called to connect it to the data source, the recordset attempts to open it for you during its own [Open](#open) call.
+If you pass NULL, a `CDaoDatabase` object is constructed and connected for you using the data source information you specified if you derived your recordset class from `CDaoRecordset`.

 ### Remarks
  You can either use `CDaoRecordset` directly or derive an application-specific class from `CDaoRecordset`.
 You can use ClassWizard to derive your recordset classes.